Russian rockets kill 4 in a Ukrainian city as Kyiv claims it damaged a key bridge

 The attack came a day after direct peace talks in Istanbul made no progress on ending the fighting.
 Local authorities said the barrage of rockets struck apartment buildings and a medical facility in the center of Sumy.

-Meanwhile, Ukraine's secret services said they struck inside Russia again, two days after a spectacular Ukrainian drone attack on air bases deep inside the country.
+Meanwhile, the Ukrainian Security Service said it attacked a bridge connecting Russia to illegally annexed Crimea, two days after a spectacular Ukrainian drone assault on air bases deep inside Russia.

 A vital bridge to Crimea

-The Ukrainian Security Service, known by its acronym SBU, claimed it damaged the foundations of the Kerch Bridge linking Russia and illegally annexed Crimea — a key artery for Russian military supplies in the war.
+The service, known by its acronym SBU, claimed it damaged the foundations of the Kerch Bridge — a key artery for Russian military supplies in the war.

 The SBU said it detonated 1,100 kilograms (2,400 pounds) of explosives on the seabed overnight, in an operation that took several months to set up.
 It was the third Ukrainian strike on the bridge since Russia’s invasion of its neighbor in February 2022, the SBU said.

-Note: This story was first published on June 3, 2025.
-It was updated on June 4, 2025, to correct that the Ukrainian secret service said it damaged a bridge that connects Russia to illegally annexed Crimea, not that it attacked inside Russia.